|

 Keep it on ice

-Include some way off keeping the lunch chilled in the lunch box which can be done by purchasing a small ice pack, freezing a Capri Sun, or making your own ice pack.
+Include some way of keeping the lunch chilled in the lunch box, such as purchasing a small ice pack, freezing a Capri Sun, or making your own ice pack.